ftjuh/I2Cwrapper/README.md

 Depending on the specific model, ATtinys can have software only I2C, full hardware I2C, or something in between.
 SpenceKonde's fantastic [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) comes with [fully transparent I2C support](https://github.com/SpenceKonde/ATTinyCore#i2c-support) which chooses the appropriate Wire library variant automatically.
 Note, though, that these might bring restrictions with them like a smaller I2C buffer size of 16 in the case of [USI implementations](https://github.com/SpenceKonde/ATTinyCore/blob/e62aa5bbd5fc53c89e8300a5b23080593a558f52/avr/libraries/Wire/src/USI_TWI_Slave/USI_TWI_Slave.h#L47) (e.g. ATtiny85), which will decrease the maximum number of parameter bytes of I2Cwrapper commands to 13.

-Using ATTinyCore, I2Cwrapper firmware has been successfully tested on ATtiny85 (Digispark) and ATtiny88 (MH-ET-live*) boards.
+Using ATTinyCore, I2Cwrapper firmware has been successfully tested on ATtiny85 (Digispark) and ATtiny88 (MH-ET-live; see warning  below) boards.
 Mileage with the available firmware modules may vary, though.
-Currently, only Pinl2C and TM1638liteI2C will run without changes.
+Currently, only Pinl2C,  TM1638liteI2C, and RotaryEncoderI2C will run without changes.
 See the respective comment sections in the [Pin_Control.ino](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/Pin_control/Pin_control.ino) and [TM1638lite.ino](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/TM1638lite/TM1638lite.ino) examples for testing purposes.
 Of course, ATtinys are relatively slow and have limited memory.
 The firmware alone, without any modules enabled, currently uses 44% of a Digispark's usable 6586 bytes of flash memory, with the PinI2C module enabled it's 54%.

 *My Arduino MH-ET platform package came with an age old g++ version 4.8.1. which e.g. will not compile RotaryEncoder.h.
 So better use ATTinyCore for MH-ET Live Tiny88 boards.